On this page

 Any pipeline proponent is required to seek a Preliminary Survey Licence to conduct surveys to establish likely routes, and to perform initial geotechnical, ecological and heritage surveys to confirm the suitability of the pipeline alignment.

 The Guideline for pipeline licensing and approvals in South Australia (PDF 1.46MB) provides more detail on the requirements and steps involved in the licensing and approvals process for transmission pipelines.

-For detailed information on the processes / requirements of obtaining a licence under the Petroleum and Geothermal Energy Act 2000, see the Application Page of this website.
+For detailed information on the processes and requirements of obtaining a licence under the Petroleum and Geothermal Energy Act 2000, see the Application Page of this website.

-Under Regulation 10 of the Petroleum and Geothermal Energy Regulations 2013 the EIR is required to provide the following information:
+Under Regulation 10 of the Petroleum and Geothermal Energy Regulations 2013 the Environmental Impact Report is required to provide the following information:

 - a description of the activities to be carried out;

 - a description of the specific features of the natural, social/cultural and economic aspects of the environment which may be affected by the activities;